-Element Field Format Optional/ Mandatory or Required Description Allowed Values PersonNameTitle VARCHAR(12) М Defines a person's title as per Australian Standard AS4590-1999 PersonNameGiven VARCHAR(40) М Defines a person's given name as per Australian Standard AS4590-1999 PersonNameFamily VARCHAR(40) М Defines a person's family name as per Australian Standard AS4590-1999 PersonNameSuffix VARCHAR(12) 0 Defines a person's name suffix as per Australian Standard AS4590-1999 PersonNameType VARCHAR(3) М Defines the types of people's names as per Australian Standard AS4590-1999.
+Element Field Format Optional/ Mandatory or Required Description Allowed Values PersonNameTitle VARCHAR(12) М Defines a person's title as per Australian Standard AS4590-2017 - AMD1 2020.
+Where no title is available to populate PersonNameTitle, an empty string must be provided.
+PersonNameGiven VARCHAR(40) М Defines a person's given name as per Australian Standard AS4590-2017 - AMD1 2020.
+Where no given name is available to populate PersonNameGiven, an empty string must be provided.
+PersonNameFamily VARCHAR(40) М Defines a person's family name as per Australian Standard AS4590-2017- AMD1 2020 PersonNameSuffix VARCHAR(12) 0 Defines a person's name suffix as per Australian Standard AS4590-2017- AMD1 2020 PersonNameType VARCHAR(3) М Defines the types of people's names as per Australian Standard AS4590-2017 - AMD 1 2020.
 Implemented as an attribute of PersonName LGL, MDN, BTH, TRB, PRF, AKA, XFR, STG